Cheekface

 Cheekface is an American indie rock band based in Los Angeles, California.
-Formed in 2017, the group consists of Greg Katz, Amanda Tannen, and Mark Edwards.
-Cheekface has released three studio albums, two EPs, and one live album, all on Katz's own label, New Professor Music.
-The group's songs, characterized by Katz's talk-singing, are lyrics-driven with a dry sense of humor and tend to share a thematic interest in anxiety and sociopolitical unease.
+Formed in 2017, the group consists of guitarist and lead vocalist Greg Katz, bassist and backup vocalist Amanda Tannen, and drummer Mark Edwards.
+Cheekface has released five studio albums, five EPs, and one live album, all on Katz's own label, New Professor Music.

+The group's songs, characterized by Katz's talk-singing, are typically short and lyrics-driven with a dry sense of humor and tend to share a thematic interest in anxiety and sociopolitical unease.
 Some of Cheekface's fans refer to themselves as Cheek Freaks.

 History

 Cheekface consists of three members: Greg Katz (guitar), Amanda Tannen (bass), and Mark Edwards (drums).
-After graduating from the University of California, Los Angeles, during the Great Recession, Katz began to working in artists and repertoire for record labels.
+After graduating from the University of California, Los Angeles, during the Great Recession, Katz began working in artists and repertoire for record labels.
 Katz, who played bass in the band LA Font, lost his job in 2011 and thereafter began his own label, New Professor Music.
 Tannen, meanwhile, had trained in classical cello in her youth and had played bass with the Brooklyn, New York-based indie rock band Stellastarr in the 2000s.
 After the band's dissolution, Tannen worked in graphic design and moved to Los Angeles.
 She was connected with Katz through a graphic design friend who was dating him around 2017, and the pair decided to begin writing songs together.

-Cheekface formed in Los Angeles in 2017 with the recruitment of Edwards, whom Katz was familiar with Edwards from the city's music scene.
+Cheekface formed in Los Angeles in 2017 with the recruitment of Edwards, with whom Katz was familiar from the city's music scene.
 Tannen stated that she wanted to "be in a band that is not cool"; the group considered other names before Cheekface including Ryan Gosling's Huge Freakin' Delts and Plumping.
 Cheekface's first year was dedicated to songwriting; Tannen and Katz described the writing process as attempts to make one another laugh, with lyrics that successfully accomplished this ending up in the songs.

 Katz and Tannen wrote what would become the group's breakout single, "Dry Heat/Nice Town" (2018), after attending the 2017 Women's March.
 The band began to play live in 2018, generally as an opening act.
-While not expecting an enthusiastic response to their music, in 2019 while playing a set at The Satellite in Los Angeles, Katz was startled when a small group of attendees sang along to every word in one of the band's tracks, temporarily causing him to forget his own lyrics for several lines.
-The band released their first album, Therapy Island, in March 2019.
+The band did not expect an enthusiastic response to their music.
+However, in 2019 while playing a set at The Satellite in Los Angeles, Katz was startled when a small group of attendees sang along to every word in one of the band's tracks, temporarily causing him to forget several lines of his own lyrics.
+After releasing several more singles on Bandcamp in 2018, including "Sexy National Anthem", "Glendale", and "I Only Say I'm Sorry When I'm Wrong Now", the band released their first album, Therapy Island, in March 2019.